 Any recommendation made in this article does not take your objectives, financial situation or needs into account.
 Read the terms and conditions before making a decision if the product is right for you.
 Subject to Bank of Melbourne's approval.
 Conditions, credit criteria, fees and charges apply, credit provided by Bank of Melbourne.

-LVR stands for the initial loan to value ratio at loan approval.
+LVR stands for the initial loan to value ratio.
 LVR is the amount of your loan compared to the Bank’s valuation of your property offered to secure your loan expressed as a percentage.
-Home loan rates for new loans are set based on the initial LVR and don’t change because of changes to the LVR during the life of the loan.
+Home loan rates for new loans are set based on the initial LVR and won’t change during the life of the loan as the LVR changes.

-Advantage Package Terms & Conditions (PDF 143KB) apply.
-A $395 annual package fee applies and is payable from a Bank of Melbourne Complete Freedom transaction account.
-Before deciding to open a Bank of Melbourne Complete Freedom account, read the Terms & Conditions, and consider if the account’s right for you.
+Advantage Package: Terms & Conditions (PDF 277KB) apply.
+A $395 annual package fee applies and is payable from an eligible Bank of Melbourne transaction account.
+Before deciding to acquire a Bank of Melbourne transaction account, read the terms & conditions, and consider if the product is right for you.